sideprotocol/networks/mainnet/sidechain-1/genesis_validators.md

 ```

 2. Import Wallet:
-You can create a wallet using the mnemonic from which you claimed rewards on testnets or any key with a balance greater than 1 SIDE in the genesis file.
+You can create a wallet using the mnemonic from which you claimed rewards on testnets or any key with a balance greater than 1 SIDE in the `pre-genesis.json` file.

 ```sh
 // Import validator by private key: